quixio/quix-streams/docs/publish.md

 ![Data explorer](images/visualisationdefinition.png)

-Adding additional `Definitions` for each parameter allows you to see data with different ranges on the same waveform view:
+Adding `Definitions` for each parameter enables you to see data with different ranges on the same waveform view:

 ![ranges](images/visualisationdefinitionrangeexample.png)